What is the deadline for applying to the Master's in Political Science (MS PSCI) program?

 How do you determine if an applicant is admitted to the MS PSCI program?

-The general prerequisite for admission to the MS PSCI program is a four-year bachelors' degree with a minimum of a 3.0 GPA of the junior-senior year (last 50-60 credit hours), or a minimum of 3.0 GPA in political science courses.
-Under extenuating circumstances an average below 3.0 will be considered.
+The general prerequisite for admission to the MS PSCI program is a four-year bachelors' degree from an accredited university.
 The following factors will be considered in determination of a student's admission status:

 - 15 undergraduate hours in political science